NuTufts/lareennet/larvoxel/README.md

 source set_env_vars_ubdl_container.sh
 ```

+Now you can come back to this folder (`lareennet/larvoxel`) to start the training script.

 If you haven't already, get some testdata (instructions in `testdata/README.md`) and put it into the `testdata` folder.

 Then you should be able to start the training,